 To put it bluntly, an entrepreneur needs to be able to fall and get back up instantly.
 Things are going to happen that trigger you to second-guess yourself.
 That is normal.
 All organisations have typical ups and downs.
 Your capability to weather these storms is what will make you an entrepreneur.

 A great deal of people believe you need a lot of resources to start a business, however in reality, you just need to be resourceful enough to recognise when you have access to something remarkable.
 Some of your resources may be money, people, or technology.

 If you don’t have the natural ability to motivate yourself and others to achieve a vision or goal that you have in your own head, it’s going to be hard to be successful.
 However, if you lack motivation but you have the skills and desire, you can buy it in the form of a coach to help you find it.

-This is the ability to trubly remain in your business one hundred percent.
+Commitment is the ability to truly remain in your business one hundred percent.
 You don’t want to just dabble in this business.
 You want to do your due diligence and after that, stick to your business and do your best to make it work.

 7. Take Risks

 Owning and running a business is a journey that is going to be a lot like being on a rollercoaster.
 There will be ups and there will be downs.
 Sometimes you will go really quickly between the two; that’s the way it is.
 Understand that it’s ok to take risks and without being uncomfortable, you will go nowhere.